ibm-cloud-docs/sap/sap-terraform-automate-hana-db-crossregion-dr.md

     |HANA_MAIN_PASSWORD	|HANA system master password (Sensitive* value). |
     |KIT_SAPHANA_FILE	|SAP HANA installation kit path.|

-    For more detailed description of each parameters, check the GitHub repo [Readme](https://github.com/IBM-Cloud/sap-hana-dr/blob/main/README.md) file, chapter “Input parameter file”.
+    For more detailed description of each parameters, check the GitHub repo [Readme](https://github.com/IBM-Cloud/sap-hana-dr/blob/main/README.md){: external} file, chapter “Input parameter file”.
 Also, ensure to mark the parameters that contain sensitive information like passwords, API, and ssh private keys as "sensitive".
 These parameters are marked as “sensitive” in the readme file, under the Input parameter file.
     Save each parameter that you modify.

 7. On the workspace settings page, click **Generate plan**.
 Wait for the plan to complete.